valango/AdventOfCode_2023/README.md

   did the trick!
 * `Day 05` **If You Give A Seed A Fertilizer**:
   1. Computing is easy, but...
-  2. Idea of superpositioning the individual transformation steps was easy, but implementation required mental clarity I am usual short of! 🤯
+  2. Idea of super-positioning of individual transformation steps was easy, but implementation required mental clarity I am usually short of! 🤯
 * `Day 06` **Wait For It**: Just solving a square equation w discrete values.
 I wasted an insane amount of time because of using 'analogue' approach instead of 'digital' one (starting at line 19)... w/o taking some time to think it over. 🫠
 * `Day 07` **Camel Cards**: Puzzle #2 really required a keen eye 🤤 when reading the description.
 * `Day 08` **Haunted Wasteland**: This was just ingenious - it is _**so important**_ to follow task description details!
 * `Day 09` **Mirage Maintenance**: Easy. 🌴🌴🌴
+* `Day 11` **Cosmic Expansion**: Unexpectedly simple.
+But as usual, I lost quite some time because of appallingly stupid index error. 🫠
+  At stage #1 I implemented the gaps quite inefficiently, thinking that this weirdness might pay off at stage #2 (maybe new galaxies should be generated or something)... it didn't!

 ## Track record